Tacos de papa (Mexico)

 Fold in half and press down slightly.

-Arrange the tacos on plates and add onions and tomatoes on top.
+Place the tacos on the plates and top with onions and tomatoes.

 If you like, you can also garnish with sauce and crumbled cheese.

-The comal plate (Mexican kitchen utensil) is used in Mexico to cook the tortillas, commonly known as: tortillada.
+The comal griddle (Mexican kitchen tool) is what is used in Mexico to cook the tortillas, commonly called here: tortillada.

 FAQ (Frequently Asked Questions)

-• How to remove rust from the tortillada and cast iron pot?
+• How to remove rust from the tortillada and also from a cast iron pot?

-Soak the cast iron support in a 50/50 mixture of water and vinegar for a couple of hours.
+Soak the cast iron support in a mixture of 50% water and 50% vinegar for about a couple of hours.

-Use a metal brush (or steel wool) to remove as much rust as possible.
+With the help of a wire brush (or a metal scourer), remove as much rust as possible.

 Author image